-We tried to go to this restaurant on our last night in Australia only to find out that it was entirely booked out for a private function (top tip: always book in Hunter Valley, it’s busy!).
+We tried to go to this restaurant on our last night in Australia only to find out that it was entirely booked out for a private function (top tip: always book your Hunter Valley dinner, it’s busy!).
 We did make it inside though and it looked beautiful.

 The restaurant is on the Cockfighters Ghost Vineyard so you’ll see a lot of their wines on your menu.
 If you’re visiting for lunch during the summer, try and get a table out on the terrace where you can look out onto the vineyard.

-The restaurant focuses on fresh, seasonal dushes and tries to use as much local produce as possible.
+The restaurant focuses on fresh, seasonal dishes and tries to use as much local produce as possible.

 Two Fat Blokes

-These guys do award winning food and put on tours around the Hunter Valley that are highly recommended.
-The main attraction is their deli.
-They’ve aimed to make it feel as though you’re in Provence or Tuscany and serve up a type of antipasti menu where you can pick at lots of different snacks, as well as more formal dishes.
+These guys do award-winning food and put on tours around the Hunter Valley that are highly recommended.
+The main attraction is the Two Fat Blokes deli.
+They’ve aimed to make it feel as though you’re in Provence or Tuscany.
+On the menu, you’ll find an antipasti menu where you can pick at lots of different snacks, as well as more formal dishes.

 There’s also everything you need for a picnic and they’ll happily put together a picnic hamper for you too.